 Figure 6: The upper panel of this figures shows the evolution of crash probabilities for the S&P 500 over the 1993-2018 period (red bars) together with the level of the S&P500 (black line), when TDA features are incorporated.
 The middle panel shows the evolution of the crash probabilities (blue bars) when TDA features are omitted together with the level of the S&P500 (black line) over the 1993-2018 period.
-The bottom panel shows the both the Precision Recall measure for the S&P500 over the 1993-2018 period as a function of the cutoff probabilities as well as the Area under Curve which measures true positives versus false positives.
-The Precision Recall measure is a measure of false negatives and is discussed in Sections 2 and 3.
+The bottom panel shows the both the Precision Recall measure (F1 score) for the S&P500 over the 1993-2018 period as a function of the cutoff probabilities as well as the Area under Curve which measures the area size under the curve plotting true positives versus false positives.
+The Precision Recall measure is a measure that takes into account of both false positives and false negatives and is discussed in Sections 2 and 3.
 Details of the crash probabilities as well as TDA are given in Section 2.

+Table 1: Selected feature importance over the entire back-testing period by year